shiro-z117/TCSS460-Group7-FrontEnd-v2/README.md

 - Making sure my code worked and figuring out the overall layout and aesthetics of the webpage was a struggle

 ### Bao
+- All main functions worked well in this sprint, next sprint we just need to make the UI become consistent between pages

 ### Shiraz
 - Working with a template can feel quite finnicky when the approaches you are used to differs from the implementations used by the template.